Harubex/Lavalamp/README.md

 Example page: http://harubex.github.io/Lavalamp

 This is a small(ish) demo I made that uses [metaballs](http://en.wikipedia.org/wiki/Metaballs) to kinda-sorta simulate the effects of a lava lamp.
-I used [this](http://www.geisswerks.com/ryan/BLOBS/blobs.html) page as a guide to implementing the balls. one of the balls can be moved by using the mouse cursor.
+I used [this](http://www.geisswerks.com/ryan/BLOBS/blobs.html) page as a guide to implementing the balls.
+One of the balls can be moved by using the mouse cursor.